pilinux/Amnesia/README.md

 # Installation

-Open your terminal, or connect to your vps
+1. Open your terminal, or connect to your vps

-Type "git clone https://github.com/MurmurNBB/Amnesia.git" without quotations.
+2. Type "git clone https://github.com/MurmurNBB/Amnesia.git" without quotations.

-You've successfully downloaded the tool!
+3. You've successfully downloaded the tool!

 # Give permissions and Initial Setup

+Type the following commands;

-cd Amnesia
+1. cd Amnesia

-chmod +x Amnesia.pl
+2. chmod +x Amnesia.pl

 Usage:

-First, do "cd Amnesia" without quotations if you aren't already in the directory.
+1. First, do "cd Amnesia" without quotations if you aren't already in the directory.

-Now, do "./Amnesia.pl" without quotations.
+2. Now, do "./Amnesia.pl" without quotations.

-Input the IP you want to DDoS.
+3. Input the IP you want to DDoS.

+4. Amnesia will do it's best in hitting the IP offline, but be nice; Sometimes the IP is too powerful and Amnesia forgets!

+# Extra Info

-For port, I recommend using 80, 22, or 443; However, You can use Nmap to scan for open ports to ddos from an IP.
+For the port, I recommend using 80, 22, or 443; However, You can use Nmap to scan an IP for open ports to use.

 Choose TCP or UDP (Normally I use UDP).

-Enjoy!
+Use Amnesia responsibly, I am not held responsible for anything you do with Amnesia and it is your responsibility and solely yours.